 Product Information No adverse health effects expected if the chemical is handled in accordance with this Safety Data Sheet and the chemical label.
 Symptoms or effects that may arise if the chemical is mishandled and overexposure occurs are: Inhalation May cause irritation.
 Eye contact May cause irritation.
 Dust contact with the eyes can lead to mechanical irritation.
-Skin contact Causes mild skin irritation.
+Skin contact May cause irritation.
 Ingestion May cause gastrointestinal discomfort if consumed in large amounts.
-Symptoms Prolonged contact may cause redness and irritation.
+Symptoms No information available.